treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 ## Python's asterisks are powerful

 Python's `*` and `**` operators aren't just syntactic sugar.
-Some of the things they allow you to do could be achieved through other means, but a number of the features they provide would be more cumbersome, more resource intensive, or even impossible (there's no way to accept any number of arguments without `*`).
+Some of the things they allow you to do could be achieved through other means, but the alternatives to `*` and `**` tend to be more cumbersome and more resource intensive.
+And some of the features they provide are simply impossible to achieve without them: for example there's no way to accept any number of positional arguments to a function without `*`.

-After reading all the features of `*` and `**`, you might be wondering what the names for these odd operators are.
+After reading about all the features of `*` and `**`, you might be wondering what the names for these odd operators are.
 Unfortunately, they don't really have succinct names.
-I've heard `*` called the packing and unpacking operator.
+I've heard `*` called the "packing" and "unpacking" operator.
 I've also heard it called "splat" (from the Ruby world) and I've heard it called simply "star".

 I tend to call these operators "star" and "double star" or "star star".
-That doesn't distinguish them from their infix multiplication relatives, but context usually makes it obvious whether we're talking about prefix or infix operators.
+That doesn't distinguish them from their infix relatives (multiplication and exponentiation), but context usually makes it obvious whether we're talking about prefix or infix operators.

 If you don't understand `*` and `**` or you're concerned about memorizing all of their uses, don't be!
 These operators have many uses and memorizing the specific use of each one isn't as important as getting a feel for when you might be able to reach for these operators.
-I suggest using this article as a cheat sheet or to making your own cheat sheet to help you use `*` and `**` in Python.
+I suggest using this article as **a cheat sheet** or to making your own cheat sheet to help you use `*` and `**` in Python.

 [keyword arguments]: https://treyhunner.com/2018/04/keyword-arguments-in-python/